Sükhbaatar's Mausoleum: 1954–2005

 A memorial structure dedicated to Chinggis Khan and the Mongol Empire sits in its place.

 Destruction and exhumation

 The mausoleum stood until 2005, at which point it was demolished in order to make room for the construction of an extension to the State Residence and a monument to Chinggis Khan.
 By that time, more than 20 political parties had come out in favor of the reburial of the country's former leaders.
-The corpses of both rulers were again exhumed, cremated, and the ashes entombed at Altan-Ölgii cemetery in 2005, under the supervision of the Buddhist clergy.
+The corpses of both rulers were again exhumed, cremated according to Buddhist rites, and the ashes entombed at Altan-Ölgii cemetery in 2005, under the supervision of the Buddhist clergy.